gajrajgchouhan/CTF-writeups/UTCTF 2020/README.md

 Description : I recently received this signal transmission known as SSTV in a mode called Martian?
 This technology is all very old so I'm not sure what to do with it.
 Could you help me out?

 The question gives us a signals.wav file.
-We can open it in Audacity to analyze it or looks at its spectogram.
+We can open it in Audacity to analyze it or look at its spectogram.
 The problem gives us a hint about something called SSTV.
 If we look it up on the Wikipedia, it is a way to transmitt images in audio form.